mmu-webdesign/Level4-web-term-1/HTML/html02/12-semantic-elements.md

 ### Task 4

-- validate the code of each page to test for errors.
+- Validate the code of each page to check for errors.

 - Fix any errors.